isomerpages/cris-corp/_our-programmes/Singapore Translational Cancer Consortium (STCC).md

 ![](/images/Corporate%20photos/07%20-%20STCC%202.png)

-STCC’s four joint platforms – Clinical Trials and Investigational Medicine Units, Cancer Database and Tissue Banks, Translational Assays and Models, and Business Intelligence and Development Unit – provide an enabling research and innovation environment driven to foster translational research with meaningful outcomes for society.
+STCC’s joint platforms provide an enabling research and innovation environment driven to foster translational research with meaningful outcomes for society.
+These platforms are:

+* Clinical Trials and Investigational Medicine Units
+* Cancer Databases and Tissue Banks
+* Translational Research Integration and Support
+* Business Intelligence and Development

 ![](/images/Corporate%20photos/06%20-%20STCC%201.png)